graydon/rust-prehistory/README.md

 In order to browse the full history of the Rust project, you can link this history with that of the [active Rust repository].
-To do so, clone the Rust repository, add a remote for the prehitory repository, then replace the first commit in the Rust repository with the last commit in the prehistory (the last one before the introduction of this README, to be more precise).
+To do so, clone the Rust repository, add a remote for the prehistory repository, then replace the first commit in the Rust repository with the last commit in the prehistory (the last one before the introduction of this README, to be more precise).